-- (b) Administration Fees: Fees incurred by the Portfolio, pursuant to the provisions of the Fund's Fund Administration Agreement with Alger Management, are payable monthly and computed based on the average daily net assets of the Portfolio at the annual rate of 0.0275%. - (c) Distribution Fees: Class S shares-The Fund has adopted a Distribution Plan pursuant to which Class S shares of the Portfolio pay Fred Alger & Company, Incorporated, the Fund's distributor (the "Distributor" or "Alger Inc.") and an affiliate of Alger Management, a fee at the annual rate of 0.25% of the average daily net assets of the Class S shares of the Portfolio to compensate the Distributor for its activities and expenses incurred in distributing the Class S shares.
-The fees paid may be more or less than the expenses incurred by Alger Inc. - (d) Brokerage Commissions: During the year ended December 31, 2018, the Portfolio paid Alger Inc. \$35,309 in connection with securities transactions. - (e) Interfund Loans: The Portfolio and other funds advised by Alger Management may borrow money from and lend money to each other for temporary or emergency purposes.
+(b) Administration Fees: Fees incurred by the Portfolio, pursuant to the provisions of the Fund's Fund Administration Agreement with Alger Management, are payable monthly and computed based on the average daily net assets of the Portfolio at the annual rate of 0.0275%.

+(c) Distribution Fees: The Fund has adopted a Distribution Plan pursuant to which Class S shares of the Portfolio pay Fred Alger & Company, LLC, the Fund's distributor (the "Distributor" or "Alger LLC") and an affiliate of Alger Management, a fee at the annual rate of 0.25% of the average daily net assets of the Class S shares of the Portfolio to compensate the Distributor for its activities and expenses incurred in distributing the Class S shares and/or shareholder servicing.
+Fees paid may be more or less than the expenses incurred by Alger LLC.

+(d) Brokerage Commissions: During the year ended December 31, 2019, the Portfolio paid Alger LLC \$48,880 in connection with securities transactions.

+(e) Interfund Loans: The Portfolio and other funds advised by Alger Management may borrow money from and lend money to each other for temporary or emergency purposes.
 To the extent permitted under its investment restrictions, the Portfolio may lend uninvested cash in an amount up to 15% of its net assets to other funds.
 If the Portfolio has borrowed from other funds and has aggregate borrowings from all sources that exceed 10% of the Portfolio's total assets, the Portfolio will secure all of its loans from other funds.
 The interest rate charged on interfund loans is equal to the average of the overnight time deposit rate and bank loan rate available to the Portfolio.
-There were no interfund loans outstanding as of December 31, 2018.
+There were no interfund loans outstanding as of December 31, 2019.

-During the year ended December 31, 2018, the Portfolio incurred interfund loan interest expense of \$105, which is included in interest expenses in the accompanying Statement of Operations.
+During the year ended December 31, 2019, the Portfolio incurred interfund loan interest expenses of \$2,817 which is included in interest expenses in the accompanying Statement of Operations.

-- (f) Shareholder Administrative Fees: The Fund has entered into a shareholder administrative services agreement with Alger Management to compensate Alger Management for its liaison and administrative oversight of DST Asset Manager Solutions, Inc., the transfer agent, and for other related services.
-The Portfolio compensates Alger Management at the annual rate of 0.01% of the average daily net assets for these services. - (g) Trustee Fees: For 2018, each Independent Trustee received a fee of \$112,000 per annum, paid pro rata by each fund in the Alger Fund Complex, plus travel expenses incurred for attending board meetings.
+(f) Shareholder Administrative Fees: The Fund has entered into a shareholder administrative services agreement with Alger Management to compensate Alger Management for its liaison and administrative oversight of the Portfolio's transfer agent, and for other related services.
+Effective October 5, 2019, the Portfolio engaged UMB Fund Services, Inc. as the Portfolio's new transfer agent (DST Asset Manager Solutions, Inc. previously served as the Portfolio's transfer agent).
+The Portfolio compensates Alger Management at the annual rate of 0.01% of the average daily net assets for these services.

+(g) Trustee Fees: For 2019, each trustee who is an "interested person" of the Fund, as defined in the Investment Company Act of 1940, as amended ("Independent Trustee") received a fee of \$122,000 per annum, paid pro rata based on net assets by each fund in the Alger Fund Complex, plus travel expenses incurred for attending board meetings.
 The term "Alger Fund Complex" refers to the Fund, The Alger Institutional Funds, The Alger Funds II, The Alger Funds and Alger Global Focus Fund, each of which is a registered investment company managed by Alger Management.
-The Independent Trustee appointed as Chairman of the Board of Trustees receives additional compensation of \$30,000 per annum paid pro rata by each fund in the Alger Fund Complex.
-Additionally, each member of the Audit Committee receives a fee of \$11,000 per annum, paid pro rata by each fund in the Alger Fund Complex.
+The Independent Trustee appointed as Chairman of the Board of Trustees received additional compensation of \$30,000 per annum paid pro rata based on net assets by each fund in the Alger Fund Complex.
+Additionally, each member of the Audit Committee received a fee of \$11,000 per annum, paid pro rata based on net assets by each fund in the Alger Fund Complex.